 Amongst the many offerings in the programs similar to VLC array, we have included the KMPlayer, which places itself as a practical pick for those who prefer a simple tool with many capabilities.
 Compatible with most popular video formats such as AVI, RM, MPEG 1/2/4, ASF, MKV, FLV, DVD, MP4, Xvid, DivX, and H.264, you can even playback audio content in APE, MP3, WAV, MPC, Flac, MIDI, and various other encodings.
 To deliver a more enriched user experience, you can carry out a number of adjustments like changing the brightness and contrast, activate the noise reduction plug-in, adjust the screen size and even stretch it to completely fill up your display.
 For a price tag that reads as ‘free,’ there’s absolutely no harm in giving the KMPlayer application a try.

 5. Media Player Classic –

 If you’ve been a long-time Microsoft loyalist, then you’ll certainly find the Media Player Classic app highly similar to the Windows Media Player 6.4 for Windows 98 and 95 systems.
-Built as an open source project, this tool might appear outdated, but it’s apparently capable of playing most common video formats available even today.
+Built as an open-source project, this tool might appear outdated, but it’s apparently capable of playing the most common video formats available even today.
 Lightweight and simple are basically the appropriate words for the software.
 And due to such properties, it’s said to run smoothly even on low-end computers or systems with older CPUs.
 The player also brings in GPU assisted acceleration and image quality enhancing for better playback and decoding of various formats.
-Being an open source project, the Media Player Classic software is available for free.
+Being an open-source project, the Media Player Classic software is available for free.

 7. DivX –